zluo16/react-jsx-lab-web-051517/README.md

 ## Setup

 We'll focus on writing JSX code to render components.
-Make sure you export your components; otherwise the tests won't be able to access your code!
+Make sure you export your components; otherwise the tests won't be able to access your code! *The tests will not run until you create components and export them for each of the files below.*

 ## Registration form
 1. In the `components/RegistrationForm.js` file, create a React component called `RegistrationForm`.